A prisoner is a person who is held in custody in a jail or prison due to a crime he has committed.

-This law article helps you understand the important rights of all prisoners as per the Constitution of India.
+This law note helps you understand the important rights of all prisoners as per the Constitution of India.

 Prisoner rights are concerned with the rights of inmates when they are imprisoned.
 Prisoners are guaranteed certain fundamental legal rights, which cannot be infringed.
-These rights include the right to food and water, the right to legal representation in court, and the freedom from torture, physical harm, and racial discrimination.
+These rights include the right to food and water, legal representation in court, and freedom from torture, physical harm, and racial discrimination.
+In addition to that, here are some other important rights of an Indian prisoner.

 Article 14 of the Indian Constitution included the idea of appropriate classification and the idea that all prisoners should be treated equally.
 However, this Article gives prison officials a basis for classifying prisoners into different categories with the goal of reformation.
 In other words, it simply means that prisoners can be classified.